Lombard Street (Baltimore): Corned Beef Row

 "Corned Beef Row" is a stretch of East Lombard Street that was once the center of Jewish life in Baltimore.
 Today, only a few landmarks remain.
 Notable is Attman's Delicatessen, founded in 1915, which is famous throughout the city for its hot corned beef sandwiches.
 Attman's Delicatessen was founded by Harry Attman.
 Harry had three sons: Edward Attman (founder of Acme Paper & Supply), Seymour Attman, and Leanord Attman (founder of Attman Properties).
 Since Harry, the deli has been operated by his son Seymour and now Harry's grandson Marc Attman.
 Attman's Delicatessen is the oldest Jewish deli in the country still operated by the original family.

 Jewish Museum and B'nai Israel

 The Jewish Museum of Maryland is located on Lloyd Street near Lombard.
 The museum campus includes the historic Lloyd Street and B'nai Israel Synagogue and a modern museum building with changing exhibition galleries and research library.

 B'nai Israel Synagogue is an active, 200 family congregation housed in a 133-year-old building.
 The synagogue currently holds services every Shabbat and Jewish HolyDay, and classes covering various topics three weeknights.
-Rabbi Alan Yuter is the current spiritual leader.
+Rabbi Etan Mintz is the current spiritual leader.